 The interest rates quoted above are correct at the time of writing, but as always, do your own research with regards to any changes in the quoted rates prior to investing.

-This may be an issue with Unbolted as the volume of new loans available on the platform is not high.
-For example, when I invested my initial £200, it took 15 days for the auto-invest feature to allocate my funds to loans.
+For example, when I invested a small initial investment of £200, it took 15 days for the auto-invest feature to allocate my funds to loans.

 How safe are investments made with Unbolted?

-Provision Trust loans – Unbolted operates a provision fund which can be utilised to cover any shortfall in the recovery of the loan principal on the sale of a pledged asset.
+Provision Trust loans (on all other loan types) – Unbolted operates a provision fund which can be utilised to cover any shortfall in the recovery of the loan principal on the sale of a pledged asset.
 It’s important to note that this fund cannot be considered a guarantee as it remains subject to sufficient funds being available.

 How frequently is interest paid on the money I invest?